adirnago/Tikal-Home-Assignment/README.md

 $ ./get_helm.sh

 Once you have Helm ready, you can add a chart repository by this command:
-$ helm repo add URL
+$ helm repo add + URL
 **for example:** helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx and then do: helm repo update. for make sure we get the latest list of charts

 The next step is to install a chart by the command: $ helm install bitnami/mysql --generate-name

-2. Of course that my recommended redis helm is the official one with the name "prometheus-redis-exporter"
+2. Of course that my recommended redis helm is the official one with the name "prometheus-redis-exporter", because of the reason that it is maintained.
+In addition, new versions often comes out and his security level is high.
-3. Helm Charts allow us to deploy the Redis Enterprise service using a single command to a Kubernetes namespace instead of deploy all the required Kubernetes resources manually
+3.